mcuix/google_scholar_python/README.md

                         Do not search, just use articles in given cluster ID
 ```

+The `-n` flag sets the number of results.
+Use numbers such as 10, 20, 30, ...

 ```bash
 $ ./run_scholar.py -p "ORNL DAAC" --after=2017 --no-citations --no-patents -n 40